Split, Croatia: Nightlife

-British Travel vlog and magazine "Gap360" named Split 6th best party destination in Europe, among side Berlin, Mykonos, Amsterdam, Ibiza.
-Since 2013, Split was a host city for American electronic festival Ultra Music Festival and its division for Europe - Ultra Europe.
-In addition to its main stage and event - which was held on Poljud Stadium (until 2019), the Ultra Europe also holds party events on Croatian islands of Brač, Hvar and Vis.
+British Travel vlog and magazine "Gap360" named Split 6th best party destination in Europe, alongside Berlin, Mykonos, Amsterdam, Ibiza.
+Since 2013, Split was a host city for American electronic festival Ultra Music Festival and its division for Europe – Ultra Europe.
+In addition to its main stage and event – which was held on Poljud Stadium (until 2019), the Ultra Europe also holds party events on Croatian islands of Brač, Hvar and Vis.
 Ever since its opening, the city of Split welcomed more than 200,000 people annually.
 The Ultra Europe Festival in Split has been visited by 1,3 million visitors over the past ten years, including people from around forty countries around the world, including the countries of the European Neighborhood, like Poland, Germany, Slovakia, Russia and Czech Republic.

-In addition to its main music festival, the Split offers numerous discotheques and night clubs amongst the City Center or on the beaches.
-In 2023, Split opened its first LGBTQ+ club.
+In addition to its main music festival, Split offers discotheques and night clubs amongst the City Center or on the beaches.
 A more traditional Croatian nightlife experience, accompanied by traditional Croatian traditional, pop music, klape and recently rap, dance and trap music.

 Transportation

-The Port of Split (passenger section), a regional passenger hub.